nemonik/hands-on-DevOps-gen2/README.md

 In the shell, if you were to enter `make all` make would execute the `all` target, who will in turn

 - execute the `start` target, who in turn will call
+  - the `start-pullthrough` target, who will descend into the [./pullthrough-registry](./pullthrough-registry) sub-folder and execute [install.sh](./pullthrough-registry/install.sh) [Bash](https://www.gnu.org/software/bash/) script
-  - the `start-registry` target, who will execute the [./start_registry.sh](start_registry.sh) [Bash](https://www.gnu.org/software/bash/) script
+  - tehe `start-registry` target, who will execute the [./start_registry.sh](start_registry.sh) [Bash](https://www.gnu.org/software/bash/) script
+  - the `pull-class-images` target, who will execute the [./pull_class_images.sh](./pull_class_images.sh) [Bash](https://www.gnu.org/software/bash/) script
+  - the `install-k3s-air-gap-image`, who who will descend into the [./k3s-air-gap-image](./k3s-air-gap-image) sub-folder and execute [install.sh](./k3s-air-gap-image/install.sh) [Bash](https://www.gnu.org/software/bash/) script
+  - the `pull-class-images` target, who will execute the [./pull_class_images.sh](./pull_class_images.sh) [Bash](https://www.gnu.org/software/bash/) script
-  - then the `start-cluster` target will be called execute the [./start_cluster.sh](start_cluster.sh) script
+  - the `start-cluster` target will be called execute the [./start_cluster.sh](start_cluster.sh) script
-  - then the `patch-coredns` target will be called, descend into the [coredns](coredns) sub-folder and execute the [patch.sh](coredns/patch.sh) script
+  - and then finally the `patch-coredns` target will be called, descend into the [./coredns](./coredns) sub-folder and execute the [patch.sh](./coredns/patch.sh) script
 - then execute the `install` target, who will call
-  - the `install-traefik` target, descend into the [traefik](traefik) sub-folder and execute the [install.sh](traefik/install.sh) script
+  - the `install-traefik` target, descend into the [./traefik](./traefik) sub-folder and execute the [install.sh](./traefik/install.sh) script
-  - then the `install-gitlab` target to descend into the [gitlab](gitlab) sub-folder and execute the [install.sh](gitlab/install.sh) script
+  - then the `install-gitlab` target to descend into the [./gitlab](./gitlab) sub-folder and execute the [install.sh](./gitlab/install.sh) script
-  - then the `install-drone` target to descend into the [drone](drone) sub-folder and execute the [install.sh](drone/install.sh) script
+  - then the `install-drone` target to descend into the [./drone](./drone) sub-folder and execute the [install.sh](./drone/install.sh) script
-  - then the `install-taiga` target to descend into the [taiga](taiga) sub-folder and execute the [install.sh](taiga/install.sh) script
+  - then the `install-taiga` target to descend into the [./taiga](./taiga) sub-folder and execute the [install.sh](./taiga/install.sh) script
-  - then the `install-sonarqube` target to descend into the [sonarqube](sonarqube) sub-folder and execute the [install.sh](sonarqube/install.sh) script
+  - then the `install-sonarqube` target to descend into the [./sonarqube](./sonarqube) sub-folder and execute the [install.sh](./sonarqube/install.sh) script
-  - then the `install-heimdall` target to descend into the [heimdall](heimdall) sub-folder and execute the [install.sh](heimdall/install.sh) script
+  - then the `install-heimdall` target to descend into the [./heimdall](./heimdall) sub-folder and execute the [install.sh](./heimdall/install.sh) script
-  - and finally, the `install-plantuml` target to descend into the [plantuml-server](plantuml-server) sub-folder and execute the [install.sh](plantuml-server/install.sh) script
+  - and finally, the `install-plantuml` target to descend into the [./plantuml-server](./plantuml-server) sub-folder and executes the [install.sh](./plantuml-server/install.sh) script
-<>

 ### 10.3.2.
-Pull through registry
+Configuring the pull through container registry

 The factory will pull a great number of images.
-Docker permits free user, those without a paid account, a limited number of container image requests.
+Docker permits anonymous free users the ability to pull 100 on the docker.io container registry per six hours and authenticated free users a total of 200 pulls per six hours.

 If you encounter errors where you cannot pull the necessary images.
-Consider paying the 7 dollars for a Pro account <https://www.docker.com/pricing>  It is $7 if you pay monthly or $5/month if pay $60 for a year up front.
+Consider paying the 7 dollars for a Pro account <https://www.docker.com/pricing>  It is 7 dollars if you pay monthly or 5 dollars/month if pay 60 dollars for a year up front.
+With the Pro account you can make 5000 pulls on docker.io's container registry per day.

-The class can be configured to make use of a pull through registry to mitigate the need, but really nothing can be done if you're image requests are from a private network with othters doing the same.
-A pull through registry will cache the image you request, so the next time you request the same image it will pull the image from the cache vice docker.io.
+The class can be configured to make use of a pull through registry to mitigate the need, but really nothing can be done if you're anonympus image requests are from a private network with others anonymous users doing the same.
+A pull through registry will cache the image you request, so the next time you request the same image the registry will pull the image from the cache vice docker.io.

 To enable the pull through registry, edit the [./.env](./.env) file at the root of the project and enable the pull through registry via